I liked the Hotel Gulfoss… most of all because they let me stay.

 The following morning I’d had enough.
 There were far too many people at Geysir, everyone wanted pictures of the daft touring cyclist, and I wanted to be off the beaten track again… anonymous.
 I rose early and hit the road before the tour buses.

 It was a glorious Sunday morning.
 The roads were quiet and I enjoyed exquisite cycling following the Hvita.
 Given my rapid progress on the Kjolur, I still had a day to play with on my itinerary.

 I stayed on highway 35 before truing off on 31 to Skalholt, seat of a bishopric since 1056AD and the location for an impressive wooden cathedral.
 It’s a modest, underplayed affair compared to the relative pizzazz of the Golden Circle, but I liked it.
 The cathedral is raised from the surrounding river plain and it provided a wonderfully relaxing stop off point.
 Excavations surrounding the church have revealed the original bishop’s residence and a small museum provided a welcome diversion for half an hour.

 I rermained on 31 heading south and the road passed verdant hills, a stark contrast to the interior.
-I was pootling, enjoying the surroundings, now slowly pedalling to the end of my tour in the southeast.
+I was pootling, enjoying the surroundings, now slowly pedalling to the end of my tour in the southwest.

 I headed towards Selfoss, a supposedly dreary crossroads according to the guidebook but a much needed opportunity to replenish my food stocks.

 The distance on the map may have been minor, 30km or so, but these were hard yards into the wind.
 Progress became even more unpleasant when hitting highway 1 again.
 A scratty shoulder provided little sanctuary from the lines of weekender traffic heading home.